Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 “The Lord says, ‘Bethlehem Ephrathah, you are one of the smallest towns in Judah, but out of you I will bring a ruler for Israel, whose family line goes back to ancient times’”(Micah 5:2).

-Micah's prophecy explains why we sing, "O Little Town of Bethlehem with the following lyrics:
+Micah's prophecy explains why we sing, "O Little Town of Bethlehem."

 O little town of Bethlehem